yaravind/machine-learning-a-z/README.md

 - [Batch vs Iteration vs Epoch](./batch-iteration-epoch.md)

 >Use StandardScaler for normally distributed data, otherwise use MinMaxScaler
+> techniques like regularization, feature scaling, and cross-validation are used to avoid common pitfalls like under- and overfitting

 ## Two main classes of ML algorithms